bob-obringer/monorepo/packages/conventional-changesets/readme.md

 ## TODO:

-- **Make it Robust**: This isn't the most robust package, but it gets the job done.
 - **Customizable Configuration**: Provide a flexible configuration system that allows you to define the mapping between conventional commit types and upgrade types.